Skip to main content

 18 September

-9.45 KEYNOTE Leigh Oakes: Beyond the taboo: reevaluating normativity in language policy and planning research
+9.45 KEYNOTE Leigh Oakes: Beyond the taboo: reevaluating normativity in language policy and planning research.

 Abstract: The critical and ethnographic turns that have come to dominate mainstream language policy and planning (LPP) research in recent decades have resulted in a reluctance to engage positively with the inevitably normative concerns of language policymakers.
 This talk calls for a more productive re-engagement with such concerns, in particular through a reevaluation of the notion of normativity in LPP research.
 After briefly defining what is meant by normativity, the talk identifies four broad types of normative intervention observed in LPP practice.
 It then examines how the readiness of LPP researchers in the pioneer years to engage positively with such interventions has been largely lost due to advances in the field.
 The talk argues nonetheless that normativity is not only inevitable in language matters, but can also be justified in many instances of LPP practice.
 To evaluate which normative LPP interventions can be deemed acceptable and which should not, mainstream LPP research can benefit from the input of normative political theory.
 In particular, the emergent interdisciplinary field of ‘normative language policy’, which seeks to bring together research in normative political theory and applied/sociolinguistics, can help to bridge the arguably growing gap between LPP practice and research.